 South Korea Posts Surplus on China Chip Demand

 SCMP and TrendForce report that South Korea's trade balance with China swung from a US$764 million deficit in December 2025 to a US$1.1 billion surplus in February and widened to US$3.8 billion in May, according to South Korea's Ministry of Trade, Industry and Resources.
-The improvement was driven largely by semiconductor shipments, with semiconductor exports to China up 243% year over year in May, ministry data show (reported by SCMP and TrendForce).
-Morgan Stanley data cited by SCMP indicate sharp memory price inflation, with 16GB DDR5 up 682% and NAND flash up 807%.
-TrendForce notes DRAM contract prices rose roughly 93% to 98% quarter on quarter and cites Chinese memory makers such as CXMT and Huawei's Ascend presence in China as factors shaping demand patterns.
+The shift was driven largely by semiconductors, with exports to China up 243% year over year in May as Beijing's AI buildout fueled memory demand.
+TrendForce notes DRAM contract prices rose roughly 93% to 98% quarter on quarter in early 2026, and cites Chinese memory makers such as CXMT and Huawei's Ascend presence as factors shaping demand.
+SCMP also cites Morgan Stanley data pointing to sharp memory-price inflation.
+AI-driven memory demand is reshaping near-term trade flows, but such spikes often trigger restocking and local investment that can erode exporters' advantage over time.

 What happened

-SCMP and TrendForce report that South Korea has moved from a trade deficit with China to a surplus this year.
-According to South Korea's Ministry of Trade, Industry and Resources, the bilateral balance moved from a US$764 million deficit in December 2025 to a US$1.1 billion surplus in February and expanded to US$3.8 billion in May (SCMP; TrendForce).
-The ministry's data show semiconductor exports to China rose 243% year on year in May (SCMP; TrendForce).
+SCMP and TrendForce report that South Korea has moved from a trade deficit with China to a widening surplus this year.
+According to South Korea's Ministry of Trade, Industry and Resources, the bilateral balance went from a US$764 million deficit in December 2025 to a US$1.1 billion surplus in February and expanded to US$3.8 billion in May.

 What to watch